oils-for-unix/oils/doc/idioms.md

 - Use the *Yes* style when you want to write in Oil, and don't care about compatibility with other shells.
-- The *No* style is discouarged in new code, but Oil will run it.
+- The *No* style is discouraged in new code, but Oil will run it.
 The [OSH language]($xref:osh-language) is compatible with [POSIX]($xref:posix-shell-spec) and [bash]($xref).